List of Yowamushi Pedal chapters

 On August 8, 2013, a limited-edition version of the 29th volume of Yowamushi Pedal was released with a bundled anime DVD directed by Osamu Nabeshime and produced by TMS Entertainment.

 The manga is published in English by Yen Press in North America, who are releasing the series as two-in-one omnibuses.
 The first omnibus volume was released on December 15, 2015.

-The Yowamushi Pedal manga won the Best Shōnen Manga award along with The Seven Deadly Sins manga at the 39th Kodansha Manga Awards.

 Yowamushi Pedal volumes

 This is the first and main series of the manga which was written and illustrated by Wataru Watanabe.
-As of March 2023 the series was collected into 82 volumes and ongoing.
-The chapter numbering starts with "RIDE." followed by the chapter number.
-An anime television series adaptation aired from October 2013 to July 2014, followed by a second season aired from October 2014 to March 2015, a third season aired from January to June 2017 and a fourth season aired from January to June 2018.
+As of May 2025 the series was collected into 95 volumes and ongoing.
+The chapter numbering starts with "Ride", followed by the chapter number.
+An anime television series adaptation aired from October 2013 to July 2014, followed by a second season aired from October 2014 to March 2015, a third season aired from January to June 2017, a fourth season aired from January to June 2018, and a fifth season aired from October 2022 to March 2023.
 A live-action television drama adaptation aired in August 2016.
 A live-action film adaptation is set to release in August 2020.